philwalk24/sqlmanipulator/README.md

 ## Installation

 First, you need to clone the github repo.
-Then, in the same folder as "server.js", you need to run two commands: "npm i install" and "npm i inquirer@8.2.4". watch the video for any help.
+Then, in the same folder as "server.js", you need to run two commands: "npm i install" and "npm i inquirer@8.2.4" and then "npm i mysql2". watch the video for any help.

 ## Usage
 When you start using this, you first need to run "mysql -u root -p" and then you run these commands in this order: "source db/schema.sql", "source db/seeds.sql", and then "source db/query.sql".
 After that then you can run the program and use the arrow keys to select options.